davidtchiu/davidtchiu.github.io/teaching/cs455/hwk3.ra2/index.md

 #### Grading

 ```
-This assignment will be graded out of 60 points.
+This assignment will be graded out of 80 points.

-Individual point values given on the assignment.
+Each problem is worth 10 points.

 ```

 #### Submitting Your Assignment